North Residence Hall

 By signing the residence hall contract the resident agrees to abide by whatever rules have been or may be established by NHTI.
 Rules now in effect are printed and any subsequent changes will be posted.
 Violation of any residence hall rule or NHTI policy may result in termination of the residence hall contract and visitation privileges to the residence halls.

-Assignment to quarters in an NHTI residence hall is open to matriculated (enrolled in a degree or certificate program) students registered for a minimum of six credits for the academic year.
+Assignment to quarters in an NHTI residence hall is open to matriculated (enrolled in a degree or certificate program) students registered for a minimum of nine credits for the academic year.
 All students living in residence halls are required to purchase a meal plan for the Capital Commons.
 Room rate is governed by Board of Trustees action and may change.
 Board rate is also subject to change.

-If a student falls below six credits, the student will be removed from the halls unless unusual circumstances exist.
+If a student falls below nine credits, the student will be removed from the halls unless unusual circumstances exist.
 These circumstances must be presented to the Director of Residence Life in writing to be considered.

 Assignment to specific residence hall rooms will be made in the order in which the housing application, health form, and deposit for accommodations are received from the student.